codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Secure scripts
 --------------
 If you store grading scripts in the **.guides/secure** folder, they run securely and students cannot see the script or the files in the folder.
 Only instructors can access this folder.
+You can find more information about assessment security :ref:`here <assessment-security>`.

 Access authored content assessment results
 ------------------------------------------